General-purpose I/O (GPIO)

 Fields in an OpRegion can be declared anywhere in the namespace and accessed from any method in the namespace.
 The direction of accesses to a GeneralPurposeIO OpRegion is determined by the first access (read or write) and cannot be changed.

-Note Because OpRegion access is provided by the GPIO controller device driver (the "OpRegion Handler"), methods must take care not to access an OpRegion until the driver is available.
+Because OpRegion access is provided by the GPIO controller device driver (the "OpRegion Handler"), methods must take care not to access an OpRegion until the driver is available.
 ASL code can track the state of the OpRegion handler by including a Region (_REG) method under the GPIO controller device (see section 6.5.4 of the ACPI 5.0 specification).
 Additionally, the OpRegion Dependencies (_DEP) object (see section 6.5.8 of the ACPI 5.0 specification) can be used under any device that has a method accessing GPIO OpRegion fields, if needed.
-See Device dependencies for a discussion of when to use _DEP.
+See the Device dependencies section in the Device management namespace objects topic for a discussion of when to use _DEP.
 It is important that drivers are not assigned GPIO I/O resources that are also assigned to GeneralPurposeIO OpRegions.
 Opregions are for the exclusive use of ASL control methods.